 My favorite toppings combine fruits and nuts/nut butters:

-- Fruit: Strawberries, raspberries, cherries, peaches, bananas, pineapple, apple, and mango are all great fruit additions to overnight oats.
+- Fruit: Strawberries, raspberries, cherries, peaches, bananas, pineapple, apple, and mango are all great fruit additions.

 - Nuts or nut butter: Almonds, peanuts, walnuts, pecans, peanut butter, and almond butter all make great toppings.